 In addition to being a coaching psychologist, Ingrid is a teacher at a Steiner Waldorf school in Sussex.
-Her passion for an holistic development of the human being has resulted in her dedication and commitment to the education system offered there.
+Her passion for a holistic development of the human being has resulted in her dedication and commitment to the education system offered there.
 This holistic approach places equal value to the academic, artistic and spiritual development of children and young people.
 Ingrid’s experience has led to the understanding that when the human being is allowed to flourish in all areas of development, then there is balance and happiness.
-That it is important to acknowledge the spiritual development and soul of each individual in need in order to heal and lead more fulfilling lives.
+That it is important to acknowledge the spiritual and soul development of each individual in need in order to heal and lead more fulfilling lives.

 Accreditations and Membership: